mozilla-mobile/mozilla-vpn-client/README.md

 4. Open the generated Xcode project with `open build-ios/Mozilla\ VPN.xcodeproj`.

-5. Select the `mozillavpn` target and `Any iOS Device (arm64)` as the build configuration for iOS devices, or select any of the simulation targets when building for the simulator.
+5. Select the `mozillavpn` scheme and `Any iOS Device (arm64)` as the build configuration for iOS devices, or select any of the simulation targets when building for the simulator.

 6. Click on the Play button to start building and signing of the Mozilla VPN app.
-(If this step results in an error, ensure the app was built with Qt 6.3.2.
-If it was not, the build folder must be completely deleted and the app must be re-built.)

 ### How to build from source code for Android